 We are working with the devolved administrations on technical notices and we will continue to do so as plans develop.

-The purpose of this notice is to outline the arrangements that would come into force to regulate chemicals in the unlikely event the UK leaves the EU on 29 March 2019 with no agreement in place, with respect to the Export and Import of Hazardous Chemicals Regulation (known as the PIC Regulation).
+The purpose of this notice is to outline the arrangements that would come into force to regulate chemicals in the event the UK leaves the EU on 12 April 2019 with no agreement in place, with respect to the Export and Import of Hazardous Chemicals Regulation (known as the PIC Regulation).